Inside: Do you need homework help for kids? Do you need homework tips to make your after-school schedule and routine easier?

 If you’re on the go for afterschool activities, bring the homework with you!

-Once you have the basics established, you may still need a few homework hacks and tips based on your kid’s personality and learning style to get your kids to actually finish their homework before you pull your hair out.
+Once you have the basics of homework established, you may still need a few homework hacks and tips based on your kid’s personality and learning style to get your kids to actually finish their homework before you pull your hair out.

 Or do you have Kindergartner who needs help learning to sit still long enough to finish their work?
 Here are homework tips designed specifically for Kindergarten students.